noir-lang/acvm-docs/docs/brillig/02_opcode_listing.md

 This opcode sets the program counter to the value at the top of the call stack, removing the top element from the call stack.

+These should generally be emitted when a Brillig function wants to exit, unless the Brillig function is the entry-point.
+A Brillig entry-point should end with a Stop operation.

+From a static analysis point of view, Return is the only opcode that can jump to a non-constant program instruction.
+It aims to be enough to make recursive function calls without having the undesirable effects of arbitrary jumps (see for example discussions such as https://github.com/ethereum/aleth/issues/3404).
+This ensures that Brillig bytecode can be statically analyzed without a path-narrowing data analysis.

 ```markdown

 Return